dustinober1/ChainReaction/docs/architecture.md

 - Connection pooling for database access
 - Result caching with TTL
 - Lazy loading for graph traversals
+- Viewport culling for large graphs

 ## Deployment Architecture

-ChainReaction is fully containerized using Docker, allowing for consistent environments from development to production.
+ChainReaction is fully containerized using Docker:

 ```
 ┌─────────────────────────────────────────────────────────────┐